 Let’s begin with what makes Gobble unique.
 They claim that their meals can be made in 15 minutes and with one pan.
 Sounds good.
 They also offer a variety of meals to choose from, with the ability to skip weeks, just as most of these types of subscriptions do.

 Here is where my trouble began.
 Before signing up for Gobble, I checked out the “Upcoming Menu” tab on their homepage.
 There are approximately 90 different recipes shown.
 They are not separated by week.
-I was under the impression that there would be a larger selection of recipes each week, maybe similar to Terra’s Kitchen.
+I was under the impression that there would be a larger selection of recipes each week, maybe similar to Terra’s Kitchen (Terra’s Kitchen has since changed their structure to only offer pre-made meals.
+I have not yet tested it for myself, so I won’t be linking it here at this time).
 However, once I signed up and could see the actual weekly menu, that wasn’t the case.

 I also found out that the only nutritional information given besides allergies, is approximate calories.
 Because, I have been trying to eat lower carb meals this month, the lack of information really threw me off.
 I ended up selected 3 recipes that I thought might be okay for my diet.
 The recipes sounded like something I would like, but I just wasn’t really thrilled about any of them.
 I have found from other food subscriptions that sometimes something that doesn’t sound amazing can actually turn out to be the best, so I went for it with high hopes!